Teaching With “The Buddha”

 Skills such as listening, mindful self-awareness of thoughts and emotions, empathy, and compassion play an important role in teaching and learning.
 When integrated into educational experiences, experiential methods for developing these capacities--called contemplative practices due to their emphasis on self-reflection--can aid the development of reflective insight as well as critical thinking, and do not require any particular belief or creed.
 The use of these practices in classrooms can enhance study of cultures, religions, historical eras, and figures like the historical Buddha by helping students relate the subject of study to their personal experience.

-Our experience, complemented by recent research in neuroscience and social sciences, demonstrates that the cultivation of mindfulness and the capacities of emotional intelligence complement intellectual and analytic undertakings.
-Contemplative practices can also help shape the direction of social action, contributing to an integration of the ethical and the political, the spiritual and the practical; at the heart of this work is the understanding that the pedagogical and intellectual benefits discovered through contemplative practice will help to create a more just, compassionate, and reflective society.
+The experience of many educators and students, complemented by recent research in neuroscience and social sciences, demonstrates that cultivating capacities for mindfulness and emotional intelligence with contemplative practices complements intellectual and analytic undertakings.
+Contemplative practices can also help shape the direction of social action, contributing to an integration of the ethical and the political, the spiritual and the practical; at the heart of this work is the intention for pedagogical and intellectual benefits discovered through contemplative practice to help create a more just, compassionate, and reflective society.

 Mindfulness: A Guide for Teachers by Dr. Amy Saltzman

 This brief document provides a working definition of mindfulness, an overview of the scientific rationale for offering mindfulness to children and adolescents, a review of the professional and personal benefits of practicing mindfulness, specific suggestions for developing your own mindfulness practice (which is a prerequisite to sharing mindfulness with your students), and two examples of practices you can use in your classroom.

 The Buddha: Teaching Mindfulness